kmahyyg/ztncui-aio/README.md

 | YES | MYADDR | your ip address, public ip address preferred, will auto-detect if not set | NO DEFAULT |

 Also, this image exposed an http server at port 3180, you could save file in `/mydata/ztncui/httpfs/` to serve it.
-(You could use this to build your own root server and distribute planet file, even though, that won't hurt you, I still suggest to set a protection for both http server in front.)
+(You could use this to build your own root server and distribute planet file, even though, that won't hurt you, I still suggest to set a protection for both http servers in front.)

 **WARNING: IF YOU DO NOT SET PASSWORD, YOU HAVE TO USE `docker container logs <CONTAINER_NAME / CONTAINER_ID>` to get your random password.
 This is a gatekeeper.**

 To reset password of ztncui: delete file under `/mydata/ztncui/passwd` and set the environment variable to the password you want, then re-create the container.
-After application has been initialized, the password should only be changed on the web page.
+After application has been initialized, the password should ONLY be changed from the web page.

 ## Chinese users only